johnfedoruk/bangular/aio/content/guide/universal.md

 npm run build:universal
 </code-example>

-The Angular CLI compiles and bundles the universal app into two different folders, `browser` and `server`.
+The Bangular CLI compiles and bundles the universal app into two different folders, `browser` and `server`.
 Webpack transpiles the `server.ts` file into Javascript.

 {@a serve}